fergusb/zsh/README.md

-# zsh excellence from Fergus
+# zsh settings for Fergus

 ## installation
 Use the project install file.